Protocol & Performance

-- Briefly, it’s recommended that if contractors are going to do any work for you, that they're financially healthy enough to shoulder all costs/expenses for whatever they need to get your project well underway.
+- Briefly, it is recommended that if contractors are going to do any work for you, that they are financially healthy enough to shoulder all costs/expenses for whatever they need to get your project well underway.

-- Your home isn’t the contractor’s home.
-Please, don’t give any indications that it is. “ Mi Casa es Tu Casa!” (“My Home is Your Home!”).
+- Your home is not the contractor’s home.
+Please, do not give indications that it is. “ Mi Casa es Tu Casa!” (“My Home is Your Home!”).

 - Press for and use your option for filing your own home insurance claims.
 In other words, make your arrangements with your insurer to give the money (assign benefits) directly to you.
 Then you pay the contractor consistent with your project priorities/protocol for so doing.*